 In the field corner go through a gap with a metal fieldgate and bear left to continue alongside the embankment.
 In 100m go up a small slope and turn right to cross the tracks carefully, coming out by some new houses on the outskirts of Lingfield.
 Bear left and take the short street ahead (Rushfords) out to a T-junction with the main road, where Crowhurst Road on the right becomes Station Road.

-Follow the surfaced path heading south-west through the reserve, coming out at the corner of Vicarage Road alongside the entrance to Centenary Fields.
-Keep ahead along the road to the pond in the centre of the village.
+Keep ahead across Beacon Field and continue through the reserve's Wildflower Meadow and Community Orchard.
+Follow the path round to the left to leave the reserve at its southernmost point.
+Turn right and go along Vicarage Road to the pond in the centre of the village.
 Turn left to go past it into the High Street, with a choice of refreshment places.
 Go back to the churchyard via Old School Place.

 The Greyhound pub is just off to the right on Plaistow Street and there is a Costa coffee shop on the left-hand side of East Grinstead Road, heading S away from the pond.
-For other tea places, or to continue the walk, go around the pond on the main road (or a footpath on its northern side) into the High Street.
-The Red Rum Caffé and the suggested tearoom, Joyce's with Best Wishes, are in the parade of shops on the right.
+For other possible tea places, or to continue the walk, go around the pond on the main road (or a footpath on its northern side) into the High Street.
+The Red Rum Caffé and Joyce's with Best Wishes tearoom are in the parade of shops on the right.

 From Joyce's tearoom head E along the High Street for 100m and turn left into Old School Place.
 Where this street turns left after 50m, keep ahead on an alleyway leading into the churchyard, giving you a second chance to visit the parish church of Ss Peter and Paul.